nebula-plugins/gradle-nebula-integration/align-and-replace/README.md

-# Aligned group with replacement and Nebula resolution rules
+# Aligned group with replacement

 When using a replacement group and alignment rule, then the replaced group should be aligned as well.